SolManX/solmanx.github.io/pages/notation-sequence-sum-limit.md

-## Some notation for sequences, sums and limits
+## Notation for sequences, sums and limits

 ### Basic set notation